'Justice brings closure': Almost 4 years later, slain woman's boyfriend arrested

 “I’m just so relieved,” she said.
 “Justice helps closure."

 When Burns was born, Platt said she was the first person to hold her.
-She's now helping Burns again through visits with her teen son and daughter.
+She's now helping Burns again through visits with her teen son.

 Contact reporter Sarah Nelson at sarah.nelson@indystar.com